tgey/LinearReg/README.md

 ## Introduction

-This personal project is LinearRegression for Price Prediction to discover the learning machine.
+This personal project is an exemple of LinearRegression for Price Prediction to discover the learning machine.
+The purpose of this project is to predict the price of Bitcoin based on historical data.

+In statistics, linear regression is a linear approach to modelling the relationship between a scalar response (or dependent variable) and one or more explanatory variables (or independent variables).

+Linear regression plays an important role in the field of artificial intelligence such as machine learning.
+The linear regression algorithm is one of the fundamental supervised machine-learning algorithms due to its relative simplicity and well-known properties.

 ![Screenshot](screenshots/LinearRegression.png)